 What buyers still need

-Automation alone does not answer which workflow is worth changing, what model behavior is safe, how staff should adopt it, or where AI should run.
+Automation alone does not answer which process is worth changing, what model behavior is safe, how staff should adopt it, or where AI should run.

 Folium advantage

-Folium combines automation with strategy, software, agents, RAG, model evaluation, governance, and launch readiness.
+Folium combines automation with strategy, software, agents, source truth, controlled retrieval, model evaluation, governance, and launch readiness.

 Category